Cocktail (1988 film): Plot

 Brian tries to reconcile with Jordan, who angrily refuses.
 She reveals that she is pregnant with his child and does not want him in her life, then moves into her parents’ upscale Park Avenue apartment.
 Jordan's father, Richard, tries to pay Brian off, but he refuses.
 Jordan explains that she hid her family's wealth because she wanted him to love her for herself.
 To prove how little he cares about money, he tears up her father's check and leaves.

 Brian finds Doug on his yacht and believes he has finally achieved the financial success they both sought.
 However, Doug tells him that when his business began to fail, he invested all of Kerry's money in commodities and lost her entire wealth.

 When Brian takes Kerry back to her apartment, she says she is bored with marriage and tries to seduce him, but he rebuffs her.
 He goes to Doug's boat and finds him dead from suicide.
 Kerry later mails Brian a letter that Doug left him, explaining that his life was a fraud.

 Distraught but determined to win Jordan over, Brian tries to visit her but is stopped by security.
 He fights his way up to the apartment, tells Jordan about Doug's death, and says he does not want to make the same mistake by being too proud to ask for help.
-He says his Uncle Pat has given him a loan to start his own bar.
+He says his uncle Pat has given him a loan to start his own bar.
 Jordan agrees to take him back, but Richard interferes, leading to a scuffle with a security guard.
 As they leave, Richard threatens that they are on their own.

 Brian and Jordan marry.
 Brian achieves his goal of opening his own bar, Flanagan's Cocktails & Dreams.
 At the grand opening, Jordan whispers that she is expecting twins.
-To celebrate, and to his uncle's dismay, Brian proclaims that drinks are on the house.
+To celebrate, and to Pat's dismay, Brian proclaims that drinks are on the house.